-We are called to serve "the least of these," which most definitely includes people who are facing charges, enduring incarceration, and coming home from prison.
+We are called to serve those without hope, those who are suffering, what some call "the least of these," which most definitely includes people who are facing charges, enduring incarceration, and coming home from prison.
 We are called to serve their suffering families.
 And we are called to serve the victims of crime.
-(See Chapter Two.)